Oberson x Pomoca

 What Are Climbing Skins for?

 Skins for ski touring have the mission of letting you explore uphill skin tracks with as much glide as grip, depending on the type of terrain.
 The skins have a glue side that sticks to the base of the equipment and a plush side that’s in contact with the snow.
 The length of the fibres varies, which has an impact on grip.
-Longer fibres have better grip and vice versa.
+Under normal conditions, longer hairs usually have more grip.

 The fibres and their makeup determine the grip to glide ratio that allows you to smoothly travel on both flat sections (the fibres’ glide direction) and steep uphills (the fibres’ grip direction).